|

 his intensity.
 "I was always

-scared of him," quarterback "Wee Coyle" reminisced.
+scared of him," quarterback (Wee) Coyle reminisced years later.
 "For four

 years, every Friday night, he'd take me to his room…he always called me